 If there was a change in the valuation basis of A&H policies during the year, the analyst should consider the following: 1) obtaining information regarding the reason for the change in the valuation basis; 2) determining whether the amount of the change in the actuarial reserve as a result of the change in the valuation basis is reasonable; and 3) determining whether the change in the valuation basis was approved by the domiciliary state insurance department, if required.

+Assess the impact of changes in valuation bases on reserves.

+Procedures / Data

+Note whether there has been a weakening of reserves resulting from a change in the basis of valuation during the year that resulted in an increase in capital and surplus.
+[Annual Financial Statement, Exhibit 5A]

+Qualitative and Additional Review Considerations

+If there was a change in the valuation basis of the A&H policies during the year, consider performing the following:

+Obtain information regarding the reason for the change in valuation basis and assess the change in the actuarial reserve.

+Determine if changes in A&H reserve valuation bases received appropriate regulatory approval, if required.

+Adequacy of Reserves on Captive (Non-Traditional) Reinsurance

-Procedure #22 assists the analyst in reviewing reserve valuation of captive reinsurance transactions.
-Refer to the guidance in Chapter III.B.9.b.
-Strategic Risk Repository – Analyst Reference Guide, Procedure 9cc for an explanation of potential risks.
+Review reserve valuation of captive reinsurance transactions.
+Refer to the guidance in Chapter III.B.9.
+Strategic Risk Assessment for an explanation of potential risks.
 Also, for affiliated transactions, refer to the guidance for Form D captive reinsurance transactions in Chapter V.C.
 Domestic and/or Non-Lead State Analysis for procedures that may have been conducted at the time the transaction was approved.

+Qualitative and Additional Review Considerations

+If business is ceded to a captive (non-traditional) reinsurer, consider the following procedures.

+Determine the percentage of gross premium written that is ceded to affiliated captive reinsurers (Schedule S, Part 3, Sections 1 and 2) (Utilize Reinsurance Dashboard).

+Review the information provided in the Form D application for compliance with reserve valuation standards for fixed annuities.

+Consider Handbook procedures similar to the procedures required for XXX/AXXX captive reinsurance (III.C.
+Special Analysis Procedures).

+Within the Actuarial Opinion Memorandum, require the insurer provide the results of cash flow testing and true-up of the statutory sufficiency of the reserve credit taken on gross reserves ceded to the affiliated reinsurer, including appropriate sensitivity tests (e.g., lapse, utilization, combined surrender and utilization, and credit defaults, etc.).

+Consider including confidential disclosure in the Insurer Profile Summary to other state insurance departments if the commissioner approved assets not meeting criteria A–C defined within the Credit for Reinsurance Model Regulation (#785) for Funds Withheld.

 Additional Analysis and Follow-Up Procedures

+Examination Findings

-Examination Findings direct the analyst to consider a review of the recent examination report, summary review memorandum and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.
+Consider a review of the recent examination report, summary review memorandum and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.

-Inquire of the Insurer directs the analyst to consider requesting additional information from the insurer if reserving risk concerns exist in a specific area.
-The list provided includes examples of types of information or explanations to be obtained that may assist in the analysis of reserving risk for specific topics where concerns have been identified, such as reserve methodologies, assumptions and oversight of reserve setting.
+If outstanding issues are identified perform follow-up procedures as necessary to address concerns.

+Request that the field examination staff request a valuation listing by plan and issue year and test a sample of the individual policy reserves for accuracy.

+Inquire of the Insurer

+Consider requesting additional information from the insurer if reserving risk concerns exist.